BMP-23

 The BMP-23 (бойна машина на пехотата) is a Bulgarian infantry fighting vehicle which was first introduced in the early 1980s.
-However, it was based on a design from the Bulgarian design bureau from the 1970s, being presented in 1980s.
+It was based on a design from the Bulgarian design bureau from the 1970s, being presented in the 1980s.
 The hull is based on that of the Soviet 2S1 self-propelled howitzer (also produced by Bulgaria) with thicker armour and a more powerful diesel engine, which is itself based on a stretched MT-LB chassis.
 Since the 2S1 is a larger vehicle, the troop transport compartment is not as cramped as that of the BMP-1.
-The armour is cast steel, capable of withstanding heavy machine gun fire.
+The armour is made of welded rolled steel, capable of withstanding heavy machine gun fire.

 The BMP-23 was first seen on a parade in 1984.

 Design

 Armament

 The turret of the BMP-23 is armed with a 23-mm autocannon 2A14 from the air-defence gun ZU-23-2 with 600 rounds, and initially the 9M14 Malyutka ATGM was used however this was later replaced on the BMP-23D modernization with the 9K111 Fagot ATGM.
 There is also a coaxial PKT machine gun.
 As the BMP-30 variant uses a turret from the BMP-2 it has no ATGMs and uses the 2A42 autocannon.